Defying China's wrath, Czech senator delivers Taiwan speech

 “Please let me use the same manner to express my support to the people of Taiwan: I’m a Taiwanese,” he said, speaking the last phrase in Mandarin Chinese.

 Vystrcil's visit follows a spat last year between Beijing and Prague, the Czech Republic's capital.
-The two cities ended a sister-cities agreement because Beijing has wanted Prague to agree to the “one China” principle, which is China’s stance that Taiwan is a part of its territory.
+The two cities ended a sister-cities agreement because Beijing had wanted Prague to agree to the “one-China” principle, which is China’s stance that Taiwan is a part of its territory.

-Following his speech, Vystrcil told reporters that his visit was consistent with Prague's interpretation of the “one-China policy" that views Taiwan as a part of China, and wasn't intended as an affront to Beijing.
+Following his speech, Vystrcil told reporters that his visit was consistent with Prague's interpretation of the “one-China policy" and wasn't intended as an affront to Beijing.

 “And something I wish to emphasize is that we are in no way opposing mutual benefits and equal relations with the People’s Republic of China as much as we want to have mutual benefits and equal relations with Taiwan,” Vystrcil said.